Bridging Prediction and Intervention Problems in Social Systems

 \subsubsection{Experimental and in-deployment evaluations}

 So far, we have discussed a whole range of strategies to use in observational data.
 In causal inference, the strongest evidence is typically considered to be a randomized controlled trial (RCT).
-Since the impacts of ADS stem from how the predictions influence actions, randomized experiments and in-deployment evaluations provide critical evidence as to what happens in the absence or presence of ADS, grounding discussions of potential unintended consequences in empirical observation.
 Introducing random variation in whether a decision instance receives ADS information may be the ideal RCT.

-Observational studies also inform or complement randomized evaluations.
-Methods for combining observational and experimental methods via data fusion \citep{bareinboim2016causal,colnet2024causal} can achieve the best of both worlds between the plentiful availability (but weaker identification) or observational data vs. the data scarcity (but stronger identification) of randomized data.

 Designing and implementing experimental evaluations for ADS in view of these complexities is an open area of research.
-The next case study outlines a RCT of provision of ADS (the PSA) and an example of interventional evaluation: metrics derived on the principal strata of whether someone decides to give the decision or not based on whether they see the PSA or not (and analogously for outcomes). \begin{casestudy}[{ Experimental Evaluation}] During a 30-month assignment period, spanning 2017 until 2019, judges in Dane County, Wisconsin were either given or not given a pretrial Public Safety Assessment (PSA) score for a given case.
+The next case study outlines a RCT of provision of ADS (the PSA) and an example of interventional evaluation via principal stratification. \begin{casestudy}[{ Experimental Evaluation}] During a 30-month assignment period, spanning 2017 until 2019, judges in Dane County, Wisconsin were either given or not given a pretrial Public Safety Assessment (PSA) score for a given case.